-In this paper, I examined Quayshawn Spencer's BRR and argue that it fails to sufficiently consider how social, political, and moral values influence the metaphysics of race.
+In this paper, I examined Spencer's BRR and argue that it fails to sufficiently consider how social, political, and moral values influence the metaphysics of race.
 Spencer is not alone in this point.
 The relationship between metaphysics and non-epistemic values is underexplored by philosophers and deserves careful analysis.
 If one agrees that the metaphysics of race involves epistemic and ethical risks, one should consider how these risks legitimately influence the decisions, reasoning, and conclusions of metaphysicians.

 An exhaustive analysis of this influence is beyond the scope of this paper.
 Instead, my goal here was threefold.
 First, I surveyed numerous problems faced by Spencer's BRR.
 These problems are enough to reject Spencer's theory, but they do not go as far as to discuss the relationship between BRR and non-epistemic values.
+A key contribution of this paper is to explore this relationship.
 Second, I showed that risks can and should legitimately influence the metaphysics of race, at least in the sense of demanding high levels of scrutiny, clarity, and evidence for the alleged epistemic utility of race and racial groups in science.
 Spencer's theory fails this level of scrutiny.
-Finally, my analysis of BRR should be an invitation for metaphysicians to consider the broad question of socially responsible metaphysics.
-After all, should metaphysics be responsive to social and political risks?
-If so, how?
+This failure is a final nail in the theory's coffin.
+Third, my analysis of BRR should be an invitation for metaphysicians to consider the broad question of socially responsible metaphysics.
+After all, should metaphysics be sensitive to social and political risks?
+If so, are these risks only relevant for ameliorative metaphysical projects, or do they also apply to descriptive projects?
+But how?